kettumatti/imagefetcher/README.md

 - Configure:
     - Add/remove image sources (URL or local file path)
     - Set refresh interval (in minutes or seconds)
+- Left click image to zoom (displays original size).
+Zoomed image can be dragged.

 The applet will automatically reload the image(s) at the chosen interval.